CornSnek/charline_append/README.md

 Example: glsl -a -b'"' -e'\n"' adds \" to the beginning and \n" to the end for each line.
 -BE11 is the default, which also adds the characters at the beginning and ending of the file.
 It outputs the file to glsl.output

+Example: example_file

+    This file will
+    have quotes and newline (\n)
+    between each line

+Using the command `example_file -a -b'"' -e'\n"'`

+adds " and \n" to the file example_file.output as

+    "This file will\n"
+    "have quotes and newline (\n)\n"
+    "between each line\n"

+Note: `-BE11` is the default for the command above.